sm43576/snakes-and-ladders/README.md

 After existing, will take you back to the `HomePage`

 7. TutorialPopup
 Frontend Page that appears before game starts to introduce the game mechanics, controls and rules to the player.
-The tutorial popup provides intructions and guidance to how to play the game, so that the player can understand the objectives and how to achieve them.
+The tutorial popup provides instructions and guidance to how to play the game, so that the player can understand the objectives and how to achieve them.
 The tutorial popup is accessible as a button on the right hand side of the game page, making it easy for users to find and access.

 #### Backend
 Die
 Contains logic

 RollDice